BobJones13579/fantasy-dashboard/docs/1-Product/prds/faab-waiver-bid-predictor-prd.md

 # FAAB/Waiver Bid Predictor - Product Requirements Document

-## Overview
+## TLDR

-The FAAB/Waiver Bid Predictor is a strategic intelligence tool that analyzes historical free-agent auction data and provides optimal bid recommendations for waiver wire pickups.
-This feature transforms waiver wire bidding from guesswork into data-driven strategy, giving users a competitive edge in their fantasy leagues.
+Strategic intelligence tool that analyzes historical free-agent auction data and provides optimal bid recommendations for waiver wire pickups, transforming bidding from guesswork into data-driven strategy.

+## Purpose

+This document defines the requirements and specifications for the FAAB/Waiver Bid Predictor feature in the Fantasy Football Companion App.

+## Context

+The FAAB/Waiver Bid Predictor is a strategic intelligence feature that provides competitive advantage in waiver wire bidding.
+This feature is part of Phase 3 development and depends on the core infrastructure and odds board from previous phases.

 ## Problem Statement